Tree-Planted Transformers: Unidirectional Transformer Language Models with Implicit Syntactic Supervision: Proposed method: tree-planting

 \subsection{Loss function}

-The supervision in Subsection~\ref{subsec:supervision} is produced at the word level but LLMs typically take their input at the subword level.
+The supervision in \S\ref{subsec:supervision} is produced at the word level but Transformer LMs typically take their input at the subword level.
 To bridge this gap, we first convert the subword-level attention weight matrix $\mathbf{A}$ from a targeted Transformer LM to the word-level attention weight matrix $\mathbf{W}$ as follows:

 where $W_{ij}$ represents the word-level attention weight from the $i$-th word to the $j$-th word. $C_{ij}$ is defined as the sum of the subword-level attention weights over the subword inside $w_j$ when predicting the subword inside $w_{i+1}$, with $A_{lm}$ representing the subword-level attention weight from the $l$-th subword to the $m$-th subword and $\rmstart$ and $\rmend$ being the functions that map words to their start and end subword index, respectively.
 We employ $\mathbf{A}$ from specific attention heads called tree-planted heads.\footnote{\citet{qian2021Structural} also proposed the architecture which constrains some attention heads based on syntactic structures, or PLM-mask.
 PLM-mask and our tree-planting are similar in spirit, but they are quite different in their implementation: PLM-mask is a type of SLM that jointly generates a word sequence and its syntactic structure, but tree-planting builds TPTs, a type of LM.
 Furthermore, PLM-mask explicitly masks the attention weights based on the local parser state but tree-planting implicitly guides attention weights to reflect the whole syntactic structure.}